-The scope of the factors, to be considered in the EA, will include the components identified in Section 5.2 - Summary of Potential Issues, setting out the specific matters to be considered in assessing the environmental effects of the project and in developing environmental plans for the project, and the "Spatial Boundaries" identified below (Section 5.1).
+The scope of the factors, to be considered in the EA, will include: the components identified in Section 5.2 - Summary of Potential Issues, setting out the specific matters to be considered in assessing the environmental effects of the project and in developing environmental plans for the project; and the "Spatial Boundaries" identified below in Section 5.1.
 Considerations relating to definition of "significance" of environmental effects are provided in the following sections.

-Eastern Newfoundland Offshore Seismic Program, 2015-2024 Scoping Document
+Southeastern Newfoundland Offshore Seismic Program, 2015-2024 Scoping Document

-Discussion of the biological and physical environments should consider the data available from recent EAs and the recently completed Eastern Newfoundland SEA (August 2014) for the Project and Study Areas.
+Discussion of the biological and physical environments should consider the data available from recent EAs and SEAs for the Project and Study Areas.
 Where data gaps exist, the EA should clearly identify the lack of data available.